|Share on Facebook Facebook||Share on StumbleUpon StumbleUpon|

 A beneficiary of the market turmoil has been gold.
 Investors have flocked to the shiny metal due to its safe-haven characteristics during periods of high uncertainty and protection from currency debasement as central banks globally rapidly increase the money supply to fend off the economic consequences of COVID-19.

 RAAX has maintained its defensive positioning into May.
-It now holds approximately a 75% allocation to gold bullion and a 25% allocation to U.S. Treasury bill holdings based on weak price trends and high volatility.
+It now holds approximately a 75% allocation to U.S. Treasury bill holdings and a 25% allocation to gold bullion based on weak price trends and high volatility.

 Below is the overall real asset composite.
 A score of 0 represents the lowest risk level and a score of 100 represents the highest risk level.
 A score of 60 or higher will result in our most defensive posture.
 The current score of 77 indicates an unstable risk regime for real assets.